bananabrann/debbie/README.md

 </details>

 As you can see, the circuitry is very simple.
 This process was maybe about a day long.
-The red wire is 3.3V (constant) and successfully transfers its eletricty through a resistor, to the LED, and back to the microprossesor in Ground.
+The red wire is 3.3V (constant) and successfully transfers its electricity through a resistor, to the LED, and back to the microprocessor in Ground.

-### Chaining Things Together
+## Chaining Things Together

 What's after one successful ligh?
 Two successful lights!
 Using the knowledge from before, adding a second light following the same scheme as before proved to be quite simple.